 To redeem your points, simply search for the travel dates you want and select “Points” in the menu.
 Unfortunately, you’ll need to have enough points in your account to cover the cost of the trip—you can’t pay for a fare with a combination of points and dollars.
 This requirement limits the flexibility of your rewards.
 However, if you don’t have enough to cover an entire ticket, you can purchase fare and amenity upgrade coupons with your points instead.

 You can also use your points to pay for hotels and car rentals through the Amtrak Hotels and Cars portal.
 Again, the point cost may vary, but you’ll have a decent selection of 29,000 car rental locations and 350,000 hotel choices.

-The worst redemption options are gift cards, which bring your point value down to 0.8 cents each—about a third less than if you redeem them for travel directly with Amtrak.
+The worst redemption options are gift cards, which bring your point value down to 0.83 to 1 cent each—significantly less than if you redeem them for travel directly with Amtrak.